What does my baby look like?

 Trying to remember all the dos and don’ts in pregnancy – like which foods to avoid - feels complicated, but don't worry, and don't be too concerned if you have eaten something that is on the list, the risk is small.
 Talk to your midwife if you can't stop worrying about it.

 Vegetarian or vegan?

-It’s perfectly possible to follow a vegetarian or vegan diet in pregnancy but it’s important to ensure it is varied and includes all the food groups.
+It’s fine to follow a vegetarian or vegan diet in pregnancy but make sure it is varied and includes all the food groups.
 Learn more about planning your vegetarian or vegan diet to ensure your baby gets enough vitamin B12, riboflavin, iron, zinc, calcium and iodine.

 Cutting down on caffeine

 Too much caffeine is harmful to a growing baby so it’s important to limit your intake to 200mg a day now that you’re pregnant.
 You might be surprised to learn that caffeine is not just found in coffee, but also in tea, chocolate and energy drinks!
 Decaffeinated tea and coffee, fruit juice or water are all good choices if you are used to drinking a lot of caffeinated drinks.
 Use our caffeine calculator to see how much caffine is in your diet.

 - Lennart Nilsson (2009) A Child is Born, Jonathan Cape